imranhasan22/handbook_imran/react.md

 It returs a pair, an array with current state and a function to update it.

+When a state is updated:
+  - the entire state is overwritten, to update specific item, use `spread` operator.
+  - component is re-render

 ## useEffect
 It lets you perform side effect function(data fetching, timers, DOM manipulation) in functional components.
 Side effect refers to any operation that affects something outside of the components scope, interacting with external system, global state.